epi155/emsql-maven-plugin/doc/SelectListDyn.md

 ~~~

 `optionalAnd` is defined as `Map`,
-the value used as key will be used as method name to set corresponding parameters in builder
+the value used as key will be used as method name to set corresponding parameters in builder.

 Generated DAO Builder method signature (body omitted):